Wisconsin Lutheran College

 Through student programming events, students can socialize with one another, help members of the community, and gain leadership experience both on and off campus.
 The college’s annual Serving Hands; Serving Hearts event brings the campus community together in a common service project.
 Students and faculty can gather outside the classroom at events such as the monthly Afternoon Tea and the annual WLC Christmas celebration.

 One organization on campus combines research and teaching to compete annually at an international event.
-During the 2017 International Genetically Engineered Machine (iGEM) competition, WLC’s team of student researchers earned a medal for the fifth consecutive year, competing against 300 teams from schools around the world.
+During the 2018 International Genetically Engineered Machine (iGEM) competition, WLC’s team of student researchers earned a medal for the sixth consecutive year, competing against 300 teams from schools around the world.
 Their project involved developing a kit that tests water for E. coli contamination quickly and easily.

 Wisconsin Lutheran College is situated on the border of the city of Milwaukee and suburban Wauwatosa, Wisconsin.
 Because of WLC’s central location, students can take advantage of everything this easy-to-navigate metropolitan area has to offer.
 Downtown Milwaukee, with its beautiful lakefront and Fortune 500 companies, offers a unique and diverse city experience.
 Students who are looking for great music, sporting events, delicious food, shopping, hiking trails, beaches, museums, or internship opportunities will find it all in Milwaukee.
 The nationally recognized Milwaukee County Zoo and Pettit National Ice Center are also conveniently located near the WLC campus.